23 August 2024

 One of my clients is actively dying.
 We met today for only a half hour, and during that half hour, we focused on a lesson that is fundamental to spirituality and maintaining one's focus on God, even in the presence of terrible pain and weakness.
 I learned it from my own Director and try to pass it on to those I work with.
 It's a "simple" lesson with far reaching consequences, and yet, it is not one that is easy to do!
 I am hoping I can share here, what it is and something of why it is so important.
 The lesson is this.
 When you are speaking of what you feel -- especially if the feelings are multiple or antithetical, or when you are speaking of what is true and what you feel, please do NOT use the word BUT to link the clauses.
 Use AND instead!
 Let me give you an example.

 She then repeated, [[I live in the presence of God AND I find no comfort in it.]]
 At first, she thought there was not much difference between using but vs and, but pretty quickly she said both sentences over again out loud, now finishing with, [[ I live in the presence of God, BUT I find no comfort in it.]]
 What she saw was the but in the sentence negates the whole first part, and caused her to focus only on the second part, "I find no comfort (in living in God's presence)".
 Then she said again, [[I live in the presence of God AND I find no comfort in it.]]
-And she saw that replacing but with AND, manages to hold both truths together simultaneously.
-Both parts remained alive for her, both things remained true even though it was uncomfortable to live them in tension with one another.
+And she began to see that replacing but with AND, manages to hold both truths together simultaneously.
+Both parts remained alive for her, both things remained true, and she could feel those truths even though it was uncomfortable to live them in tension with one another.

-Yes, my client is a woman of deep faith, a woman who has worked hard in spiritual direction over the years, a woman who loves deeply and generously, AND she is a woman who is finding dying demanding and difficult as she also finds ways to rest in God while letting go of any need to control things or make God measure up to her expectations.
+Yes, Marsha is a woman of deep faith, a woman who has worked hard in spiritual direction over the years, a woman who loves deeply and generously, AND she is a woman who is finding dying demanding and difficult as she also finds ways to rest in God while letting go of any need to control things or make God measure up to her expectations.
+In these moments she finds God always surpasses those expectations in surprising ways!!
 I reminded her of Paul's quote from 2 Cor 12:9, [[My grace is sufficient for you, my power is made perfect in weakness,]] for that is what she practiced today, holding two seemingly antithetical facts together: 1) the graced presence and power of God AND 2) the incredible weakness she is experiencing as she feels diminishment overtaking her strength.
 Holding these two experiences together in a single act of faith and love is often the essence of being human.
 Practicing using AND instead of BUT can help us learn and internalize this lesson.

 Used with Permission.